How to Transform an Outdated 1970’s Kitchen!

-As we are continuing the renovation of the rest of our home, room by room, I thought it would be fun to take a look back at the first room in our French Country home transformation…the kitchen.
+I thought it would be fun to take a look back at the very first room we transformed in our vintage 1970’s home, the kitchen!

-Hubby and I were complete rookie’s at home renovation when we bought this fixer upper.
+When it comes to home renovation, Hubby and I were complete rookie’s when we bought this fixer upper.

-The only renovating I had any experience with was a little bit of painting and hanging wallpaper.
+The only renovating I had any experience with was a little bit of painting and hanging wallpaper, which was more than hubby had!

-The most hubby had ever done, was to pick up the phone and call someone.
+His idea of renovating was to pick up the phone and call someone!

 Renovating a home wasn’t in my plans when we were looking for a home, and looking back, I’m still not exactly sure what possessed us to bite off a fixer upper…..and do all the work ourselves.